mailshot

 • Product-agnostic - The framework defines contracts (event shapes, subscriber schema, template format).
 You provide your own sequences, templates, and events.

-• Zero idle cost — Step Functions wait states are free.
-No servers running between emails.
+• Zero idle cost - No servers running between emails.
+You only pay when a step executes.

 • AI-native operations - No admin UI.
 All management happens through Claude Code via MCP tools and skills.